Are Northeastern Officers REALLY Police Officers?

 Where can I park?

-For parking information please contact the Parking Office located on the northeast end of the parking garage.
+For parking information please contact the Parking Office located on the northeast end of the Parking Facility.
 They can be reached at (773) 442-4114 (extension 4114 on campus).

 If I am involved in or witness an incident on campus what should I do?